OFFLINE-GmbH/oc-mall-plugin/docs/development/events.md

 * `CartProduct` model that was removed from the cart

+### `mall.cart.product.updating`

+This event is emitted before a cart product is being updated.
+It receives the following arguments:

+* `CartProduct` model that was updated in the cart

 ### `mall.cart.product.updated`

 This event is emitted when a cart product was updated.
 It receives the following arguments: